She was born in 1977 and grew up as a ketch. It was only after she met me that her life and her name changed—a bit like the wife I suppose.

 To separate and identify all the lines coming down the masts I made four teak pinrails and turned sixteen belaying pins on a lathe.
 These make for a very clean deck with no loose lines lying around.
 They also add an air of traditionalism to an otherwise modern boat. .

 We have yet to manage to take the ultimate photograph of Britannia under full sail, but she certainly looks the part, sitting quietly at anchor.

-The red cross on the fore-course is not only The Cross of St. George, which forms part of the Union Jack.
+The red cross on the fore-course is The Cross of St. George, The English flag, which forms part of the Union Jack.
 It is also the Templar’s Cross, and the emblem of the Red Cross Association.
-But that just adds to the mystery, when my little tall ship appears on the horizon.
+But that just adds to the mystery, when my little tall ship appears on the horizon